 Winter or not, being the stubborn person that I am, I refuse to give up a good lamb chop.

 Especially if it comes together with only 5 ingredients and it’s very simple to put together.

 A juicy pan fried lamb chops dinner on the table in 15 mins.
 I love that!
 More time for me to dilly dally around!

 What made this dish fantastic was the miso butter and sage.
 When you brown the sage and garlic up in the butter, the lamb chops get infused with those flavours.
 When you top it off with the miso butter, it really completes the flavour with a nice salty umami flavour.

-Tip #1: For any type of meat, I would normally suggest you salt it before you put it in the pan to give it a nice crust but in this case the miso butter has enough salt to give it a nice salty flavour (and you don’t want it super salty) and the butter combined with the high heat from the pan will be enough to brown the meat nicely.
+Tip #1: Normally I would suggest you salt the meat before you put it in the pan to give it a nice crust but in this case the miso butter has enough salt to flavour this dish.

 You should be able to find all of these ingredients from your local grocery store.
 Miso might be trickier to find depending on where you live, we get ours at the local Asian supermarket.

-I take no credit here for this wonderful invention.
-This is all Mr. David Chang from Momofuku creating something this awesome.
+I take no credit here for this wonderful creation.
+This is all Mr. David Chang from Momofuku.
 I’m wondering how I ever went without this for so long.

 It is really easy to make.
-Seriously.
 Leave some butter out to soften and then mix the miso in.
 That’s it.
 The ratio he uses is 2:1, butter to miso.